slcnyagmurnew/stream-processing/README.md

 - **Data Distribution and Processing**: There are two third-party tools for data distribution: **Kafka** and **Redis**. <br><br>
-  - **Kafka**: Each data has **different partitions** in one Kafka topic.
+  - **Kafka**: Each data has **different partitions** according to their IP in one Kafka topic.
 There is ip-partition map was done before running application.
   Kafka data is used by **Spark Streaming**.
 Spark master and worker containers always listen the **LogTopic** and collect data with complete mode so data is never lost.
-Then, Spark uses another Kafka topic called **SparkStreamingTopic** to write average of _unq_dst_ip_ feature for collected data of each ip, and also they are in different partitions in the topic. <br> <br>
+Then, Spark uses another Kafka topic called **SparkStreamingTopic** to write **average** of _unq_dst_ip_ feature for collected data of each ip, and also they are in different partitions in the topic. <br> <br>

-  - **Redis Time Series Database (RTSDB)**: Each ip based data is sent to related key of database, they are separated.
+  - **Redis Time Series Database (RTSDB)**: Each IP based data is sent to related key of database, they are separated.
 The data is used for time series forecasting with **Facebook Prophet** model.
 Thanks to Prophet's work with **Spark** parallelization and grouping, each data has its own forecasting model.
   After training operation finished, RTSDB is cleaned to prevent overloading of cache mechanism.
 Training is scheduled with **Airflow** and historical data (which is cleaned from RTSDB) is dumped to **PostgreSQL Database** for consistency of data.